 Today is Poetry at Work Day.
 I love my work and I love poetry, so this is clearly one of my favorite days.

-You can read more about the day here, and while the stated “purpose” of this day is to recognize that poetry exists everywhere, and that there are poetic aspects of everything, including one’s work; I think it’s equally valid to simply take this opportunity to share some poetry while at work.
+You can read more about the day here.
+While the stated “purpose” of this day is to recognize that poetry exists everywhere, and that there are poetic aspects of everything, including one’s work; I think it’s equally valid to simply take this opportunity to share some poetry while at work.
+Because I’m a solo entrepreneur working from home, and I read poetry every day, I’m well prepared for this celebration.

-Of course I love and appreciate the “real” reason behind the day and am 100% on board with encouraging the world to look with eyes that see beyond the obvious and to take time to observe how things shift when we open the door to non-surface-y exploration.
+Of course, I love and appreciate the “real” reason behind the day and am 100% on board with encouraging the world to look with eyes that see beyond the obvious and to take time to observe how things shift when we open the door to non-surface-y exploration.
+Isn’t it a lovely invitation to look around and see where poetry exists where we once only saw the mundane?

 But I like the idea, too, of simply sharing poetry with one’s community, which when at work is one’s work community.
 So I’m going to do a bit of both.